materialsforhealthlab/materialsforhealthlab.github.io/members.md

 	<div class="col-md-9">
 		<p> <a href="https://researchportal.bath.ac.uk/en/persons/hannah-leese"> Dr Hannah Leese (Group Lead) </a> <br>
 		Lecturer in Chemical Engineering <br>
-		<p style="color:black;font-size:16px;">Hannah joined the Department of Chemical Engineering at Bath as Prize Fellow in Advanced Bio-separations in 2018 and is now a Lecturer in the Department.
+		<p style="color:black;font-size:16px;">Hannah joined the Department of Chemical Engineering at Bath as Prize Fellow in 2018 and is now a Reader (Associate Professor) in the Department.
+Hannah leads the <a href="http://materialsforhealthlab.org/biomed4point0/index"> EPSRC project "Manufacturing in Hospital: BioMed 4.0" </a> and is CoI in the <a href="https://www.bath.ac.uk/projects/carma-cellular-agriculture-manufacturing-hub/"> EPSRC CARMA Hub </a> and <a href="https://www.bath.ac.uk/announcements/making-food-from-grass-creating-new-meat-and-dairy-alternatives-to-reduce-the-impact-of-agriculture/"> BBSRC Pasture2Plate project</a>.
 Before rejoining Bath she held post-doc positions in the Department of Chemistry at <a href="https://www.imperial.ac.uk/nanostructures-and-composites"> Imperial College London  </a> and in the <a href="https://www.nanomedicinelab.com/"> Nanomedicine Lab </a> at the University of Manchester.
-She completed her undergraduate degree in Chemistry at the University of York and her PhD in Chemical Engineering.
 Hannah has been recognised for her research by the IChemE, and was awarded the <a href="https://www.icheme.org/knowledge/medals-and-prizes/research-and-teaching/nicklin-medal/"> Nicklin Medal </a> in 2022.
 As well as leading the team, Hannah is the Deputy Director of the Centre for Bioengineering and Biomedical Technologies (CBio), and co-theme lead of sustainable engineering  materials in <a href="https://icast.org.uk/core-research-programme/sustainable-engineering-materials/"> iCAST </a>.
-Hannah is dedicated to bridging disciplines to tackle sustainable healthcare challenges throughout her research and teaching. </p>
+Hannah is dedicated to bridging disciplines to tackle sustainable healthcare challenges throughout her research and teaching.
+Hannah is also passionate and dedicated to Diversity, Equality and Inclusion, is the Department of Chemical Engineering DEI champion and recently led the successful award of the Department's Athena Swan Silver (2023). </p>
 		</p>
 	</div>
 </div>